PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 3. There aren't enough drivers in rural areas to ensure everyone who requests a ride can get one in a timely fashion.
 4. In areas where trips are long and parking is abundant, ridesharing is not considered preferable over car ownership.
 5. Mapping in rural areas is unreliable.

-### Positives

-Our data for urban and suburban cities looks strong and improvements in technology will further aid our business.

-* It should be noted that future expansion of cellular and broadband technology will have a significant positive impact on our business.
-  * Satellite provided cellular and broadband technology is on the horizon.
-* As we increase our market penetration and brand recognition into urban and suburban areas, rural areas are likely to follow suit.

 ### Recommendations for Increasing Effectiveness in Rural Areas